eclipse-theia/theia-website/src/docs/user_ai.md

 ## Learn more

-If want to learn more about the AI support in the Theia AI, please see [our article on the vision of Theia AI](https://eclipsesource.com/blogs/2024/09/16/theia-ai-vision/) and the demonstrations in [Sneak Preview Series about Theia AI](https://eclipsesource.com/blogs/2024/09/18/theia-ai-sneak-preview-transparent-code-completion/)
+If want to learn more about the AI support in the Theia AI, please see [this introduction](https://eclipsesource.com/blogs/2024/10/08/introducting-ai-theia-ide/), [our article on the vision of Theia AI](https://eclipsesource.com/blogs/2024/09/16/theia-ai-vision/) and the demonstrations in [Sneak Preview Series about Theia AI](https://eclipsesource.com/blogs/2024/09/18/theia-ai-sneak-preview-transparent-code-completion/)